love8587/prisma2-docs/photon/use-only-photon.md

 ### 4. Customize your Photon API

-One benefit of having the Prisma schema as an intermediate representation of your database schema is that lets you to _decouple_ the database schema from your data access API.
+One benefit of having the data model as an intermediate representation of your database schema is that lets you to _decouple_ the database schema from your data access API.
 For example, you can map cryptic table names to friendlier model names to be used in your API.

 For example, when the following model was generated for you through the introspection: